GabrielJSuarez/Enumerable_Methods_With-_Rspec/README.md

 > Test suite:

-- Test cases for each method built
+- Test cases for each method built with Rspec

 ## Built With

-- Ruby
+- Ruby, tested with Rspec

 ## Repl